-In my last post, Your Self-Talk Impacts How You Handle Stress, I discussed why it was important to notice how we talk to ourselves, and begin to change.
+In my last post, Your Self-Talk Impacts How You Handle Stress, I discussed why it was important to notice how we talk to ourselves, and change.
 We all need affirmation, acceptance, and love.
-I recently had an Aha! moment when it dawned on me how powerful words are to either lift us up or tear us down.
-Just as cruel words can tear relationships apart, when we speak mean words to ourselves we drag ourselves down.
+I recently had an Aha moment when I realized how powerful words are to either lift us up or tear us down.
+Just as cruel words can tear relationships apart, when we speak mean words to ourselves, we drag ourselves down.
 I want to encourage you to speak words of LIFE to yourself, especially if no one else is.

 Boy, has that been me.
-I don’t want to feel sad and so I’ve been frustrated with myself.
-Julie reminded me to just let the feelings be and observe them, instead of resisting them.
+I don’t want to feel sad and so it has frustrated me.
+Julie reminded me to just let the feelings be and observe them instead of resisting them.
 She related her experience that if she didn’t force looking for a solution, either her feelings would change or a solution would arise.
 Her words were just what I needed to hear.

 Being Forgetful is OKAY